codempireio/code-style/docs/react/hooks.md

   }, []);

-  // regular method that we can use for onClick const onSelectUser = (selectedUser: IUser) => {
+  // Regular method that we can use for onClick const onSelectUser = (selectedUser: IUser) => {
-    setState(currentState => ({
-      ...currentState,
-      selectedUser,
-    }))
+    setSelectedUser(selectedUser)
   }

-  // returning data and needed method from hook return {
+  // Returning data and needed method from hook return {
     ...state,
+    error,
+    selectedUser,
     onSelectUser
   }
 }